Fikri-20/OSTEP/Homework/OSTEP-HW-CH5-Process(API).md

                                └── e
 ```

-2. the larger fork_percentege I set, the larger the tree goes in depth (more forks).
+2.
-fikri@Fikri:~/Desktop/OS/ostep-homework/cpu-api$ ./fork.py -a 10 -f 0.9 -c
+the larger fork_percentege I set, the larger the tree goes in depth (more forks).

 ```
                            Process Tree: